 And more importantly, how can you organize your annual company event gathering or host a virtual trade show?

 Fret not!
 Eventtus has you covered here.

-We’ve already helped host various virtual events including one of the Middle East’s top events, namely RiseUp’s mid-year edition RiseUp from Home.
+We’ve already helped host various virtual events including one of the Middle East’s top events.
+That’s RiseUp’s mid-year edition RiseUp from Home.

-For this event, we helped the organizers create and design their virtual booths, include event sponsors, conduct fireside chats, 100+ talks, and panel discussions, along with “workshops focused on entrepreneurial grit” using our virtual event platform.
+For this event, we helped the organizers create and design their virtual booths, include event sponsors, conduct fireside chats, 100+ talks, and panel discussions.
+They also created “workshops focused on entrepreneurial grit” using our virtual event platform.

 RiseUp also got to try out our Networking Circles, which allows attendees to connect and network with others while attending the virtual event.

 All of this was done via the Eventtus Virtual Platform.